Bayil: History

-In 1235, Shirvanshah Fariburzom III on one of the Bayil Bay has been constructed building, later named Sabayil Castle.
-The area also called Shahri Saba, Shahri nau, underwater city, a caravanserai and Bayil stones.
+In 1235, Shirvanshah Fariburzom III constructed a building in Bayil Bay, later named Sabayil Castle.
+The area was also called Shahri Saba, Shahri nau, and the underwater city, and was associated with a caravanserai and the Bayil stones.

 In 1858, Marine Administration of Russian Empire began construction of municipality on local admiralty's drafts.
 On 6 May 1868 in Cape Bayil, in the presence of Grand Duke Alexei Alexandrovich of Russia, was founded five-domed church.

 The first residential areas in the Bayil formed along the pilgrimage road passes on Bayil cape and leading to the Bibi-Heybat Mosque.
 Development of the Black City and the discovery of oilfields in the Bibiheybət stimulated the expansion of Bayil in the direction of Baku.

 By the late 19th century, residential part of the occupied steep slopes and developed in the direction of the city, which went beyond the boundaries of their land and merged with the surrounding areas, with the center Bayil was kept in the Baku International Sea Trade Port area.

 Despite the extensive construction in the direction of Baku and economic relationship with the capital, Bayil until 1912 remained legally independent maritime province.

 In 1900, Leonid Krasin arrived to the Bayil at the invitation of the Robert Classon.
 He became deputy head of the construction of the Bayil Thermal power station and controlled it after completion of construction until 1904.

 In 2010, restoration works are held at the Bayil stadium with 3000 attendance after Association of Football Federations of Azerbaijan's proposal to increase popularity in Baku.

 In 2011, government unveiled restored Gafur Mammadov park on Victory Day.